DanielCiccC/DanielCiccC.github.io/FINM3407/notes/tutorial6.md

-# Tutorial 6: Overconfidence and investors
+# Tutorial 6: Overconfidence and investors (Topic 4)

 ### 1. Terms/concepts

 **a.
 Miscalibration and excessive optimism**
-- A person who overestimates the precision of his knowledge
+A person who suffers from miscalibration overestimates the precision of his knowledge, whereas one who suffers from excessive optimism thinks good things (e.g., succeeding in a business venture) are more likely to happen than objectively should be thought.
-  - May overestimate decisions of his/her knowledge
-- excessive optimisms, thinks good things (succeeding in business venture, higher return, job offer)

 **b.
 Better-than-average effect and illusion of control**
-- tendency for a person to rate.fell himself as above average (e.g. smarter)
+- The better-than-average effect refers to the tendency for a person to rate himself as above average.
-- illusion of control, have more control over events than can objectively be true (control the outcome of wealth)
+- If you are subject to illusion of control, this indicates a tendency to think that you have more control over events than can objectively be true.

 **c.
 Self-attribution bias and confirmation bias**
 - Self-attribution bias; the tendency to attribute successes to one's own abilities, while blaming failures on circumstances beyond one's control (forget our defeats)